Mzamo-Ntshaba/CDV01_Career_Goals_Reflection_CS20240134_WFO2407_GroupD_Mzamo-Ntshaba_CDV01/README.md

 1. **Short-term Goals** (Next 1-2 years):

-    - Goal 1: Become a react developer in 6months
+    - Goal 1: Become a frontend developer in 6months

-    - Goal 2: Get a job in August as a junior react/front developer
+    - Goal 2: Get a job in January as a junior frontend developer

 2. **Long-term Goals** (3-5 years and beyond):
-    - Outline of my  long-term career aspirations - I aspire to learn fullstack with focus on backend development and add ai skill to future proof my career as a software developer.
+    - Outline of my  long-term career aspirations - I aspire to learn fullstack with focus on backend development pivot my career as a software developer.
     - Describe how these align with your interests and skills -  I enjoy solving complex problems , I also think backend and AI blend so well with my interests

 ### Part 4: Action Plan

 1. **Steps to Achieve Short-term Goals**:

-    - Goal 1: Become a react developer in 6months
+    - Goal 1: Become a frontend developer in 6months

-    - Specific -  By June 30, 2024, I will enhance my React proficiency by building two complete web applications.
+    - Specific -  By December, 2024, I would have gained the necessary competency and credibitlity to be able to pursue a career as a front end developer thanks to codespace and its edge gripping projects .
     - Measurable - I will measure my progress by successfully completing and deploying both projects on github
-    - Achievable - Two personal projects are attainable in the months left and also consistent commits on github
-    - Relevant - Improving React skills is directly relevant to my career as a web developer.
+    - Achievable - push two practical projects on github every week as park of codespaces weekly deadlines this enhances my technical aptitude as i am constantly being practical with the concepts i learn
-    - Time -bound - I aim to achieve this goal by June 30, 2024.
+    - Time -bound - I aim to achieve this goal by December 31, 2024.

-    - Goal 2: Get a job in August as a junior react/front developer
+    - Goal 2: Get a job in January as a junior front-end developer

-    - Specific -  Get a job by August 2024
+    - Specific -  Get a job by January 2025
-    - Measurable - complete my portfolio and apply to atleast 5-10 jobs a week from June 2024
+    - Measurable - Refactored my portfolio so it looks visually appealing and submit to atleast 10 companies per week
-    - Achievable - I have basic understanding of programming this should help grasp concepts faster and dedicate atleast 2 hours to create extra projects outside codespace.
+    - Achievable - I have some foundational background with one of the programming languages this allows for adaptability as im able to understand concepts quicker and i should try to expand on this and be fully proficient in the language
-    - Relevant - Becoming a software engineer aligns with my long-term career goals.
+    - Relevant - Becoming a full stack engineer aligns with my long-term career goals.
     - Time -bound - Achieve this goal within 7 months from today.